Expert Medical Care

 Not sure which one you have?
 We can help figure that out during your consultation.

 The right treatment depends on what is causing your back pain.
-Here are the main approaches we use.
+We focus on non-surgical options first.

 Targeted Injections

-Injections to reduce inflammation and pain in the spine, nerves, or joints.
-Can provide fast relief when other treatments are not enough.
+Injections to reduce inflammation and pain in the spine, nerves, or joints when other treatments are not enough.

 Medication Review

-We review what you are currently taking to make sure it is working properly.
-Sometimes adjusting medication makes a real difference.
+We review what you are taking to make sure it is working properly and adjust where needed.

 Rehabilitation Support

-Structured physio and exercise guidance to strengthen your back and reduce the chance of pain coming back.
+Structured exercise guidance to strengthen your back and reduce the chance of pain returning.

 Questions